HITECHCRIME/HC_SG139/README.md

 by the pope
 sacrifice won't be enough
 to satiate the blood
-in ses-sion (what it all long) folorn despised - ses
+in ses-sion (what it all long) forlorn despised - ses is what forlorn despise

 world chants of
 forlorn despide